Dryoatmeal/Raspberry-Pi-Security-System/README.md

 The application uses a camera feed, performs person detection with a YOLOv8 model from the Ultralytics framework, and sends alerts through a Discord Webhook.
 All major events are logged for later review.

-This project was originally developed for a senior Computer Engineering course and later refactored into a clean, fully documented, deployable system suitable for portfolio and production use.

 ---

 ## Features